danpt-amzn/ecs-blue-green-deployment/README.md

 ## Cleanup
 First delete ecs-cluster CloudFormation stack, this will delete both ECS services (BlueService and GreenService) and LoadBalancer stacks.
 Next delete the parent stack.
 This should delete all the resources that were created for this exercise

+Note - ECR containers and DynamoDB databases must be manually removed as they are created by CFN scripting.